Clown

 A clown is a person who performs physical comedy and arts in an open-ended fashion, typically while wearing distinct makeup or costuming and reversing folkway-norms.
 The art of performing as a clown is known as clowning or buffoonery, and the term "clown" may be used synonymously with predecessors like jester, joker, buffoon, fool, or harlequin.

-Clowns have a diverse tradition with significant variations in costume and performance.
-The most recognizable clowns are those that commonly perform in the circus, characterized by colorful wigs, red noses, and oversized shoes.
-However, clowns have also played roles in theater and folklore, like the court jesters of the Middle Ages and the jesters and ritual clowns of various indigenous cultures.
+Clowns have a diverse tradition with significant variations in costume and performance worldwide.
+The most recognizable clowns are circus clowns from Western culture, who are characterized by colorful wigs, red noses, and oversized shoes.
+Clowns have also played roles in theater and folklore, like the court jesters of the Middle Ages and the jesters and ritual clowns of various indigenous American cultures.

 Clown performances can elicit a range of emotions, from humor and laughter to fear and discomfort, reflecting complex societal and psychological dimensions.
 Through the centuries, clowns have continued to play significant roles in society, evolving alongside changing cultural norms and artistic expressions.

 History

 The most ancient clowns have been found in the Fifth Dynasty of Egypt, around 2400 BC.
 Unlike court jesters, clowns have traditionally served a socio-religious and psychological role, and traditionally the roles of priest and clown have been held by the same persons.

 Peter Berger writes, "It seems plausible that folly and fools, like religion and magic, meet some deeply rooted needs in human society."
 For this reason, clowning is often considered an important part of training as a physical performance discipline, partly because tricky subject matter can be dealt with, but also because it requires a high level of risk and play in the performer.

 In anthropology, the term clown has been extended to comparable jester or fool characters in non-Western cultures.
 A society in which such clowns have an important position are termed clown societies, and a clown character involved in a religious or ritual capacity is known as a ritual clown.

-Many indigenous peoples have a history of clowning, such as the Pueblo clown of the Kachina culture.
+Many indigenous American peoples have a history of clowning, such as the Pueblo clown of the Kachina culture.
 A Heyoka is an individual in Lakota and Dakota cultures who lives outside the constraints of normal cultural roles, playing the role of a backwards clown by doing everything in reverse.
 The Heyoka role is sometimes best filled by a Winkte.
 Canadian First Nations also feature jester-like ritual performers, translated by one Anishinaabe activist as "Harlequins", though the exact nature of their role is kept secret from non-members of the tribe into the present day.

 The Canadian clowning method developed by Richard Pochinko and furthered by his former apprentice, Sue Morrison, combines European and Native American clowning techniques.
 In this tradition, masks are made of clay while the creator's eyes are closed.
 A mask is made for each direction of the medicine wheel.
 During this process, the clown creates a personal mythology that explores their personal experiences.